modernweb-dev/rocket/docs/blog/introducing-check-html-links.md

 The features so far are:

-- extracts every attribute value of id, href, src, srset
+- extracts every attribute value of id, href, src, srcset
-- use a wasm parser (sax-wasm)
+- use a Wasm parser (sax-wasm)
 - streams the HTML for performance
 - check if file or id within file exist
 - focus on missing references/sources